quantumlib/Cirq/docs/google/best_practices.md

 you can use the `EjectZ` optimizer to propagate these Z gates forward through commuting operators.

-See the function `cirq.stratified_circuit` for an automated way to pack gates into moments with similar gates.
+See the function `cirq.stratified_circuit` for an automated way to organize gates into moments with similar gates.

+### Refitting gates

+Virtual Z gates (or even single qubit gates) can be added to adjust for errors in two qubit gates.
+Two qubit gates can have errors due to drift, coherent error, or other sources.
+Refitting these gates and adjusting the circuit for the observed unitary of the two qubit gate compared to the ideal unitary can substantially improve results.
+However, this approach can use a substantial amount of resources, and the methods to do this are currently under active research and change.
+Talk to your Google sponsor for details.